Destiny of the Daleks: Plot

-The Doctor then puts Davros into the custody of the former slave workers.
-He is placed in cryogenic suspension and taken to Earth to stand trial for his crimes.
-The Doctor and Romana leave, remarking on the fact that whoever makes mistakes often wins.
+Successfully destroying Davros’s lone bodyguard, the Doctor forces Davros to destroy the Dalek suicide squad before they reach the Movellan ship.
+Davros is put into the custody of the former slave workers, and placed in cryogenic suspension before the journey to Earth where he will be put on trial.
+The Doctor and Romana leave, remarking on the fact whoever makes mistakes often wins.